drojf/ai_somnium_fps_camera/Readme.md

 ### Usage and Notes

+- Press **F8 to enable FPS mode**, and **F9 to revert to normal mode**.
+I've tried my best to "revert to normal mode" but this can break sometimes.
-- Use the arrow keys to move the camera.
+- Use the arrow keys to translate the camera.
 Hold the shift key to move faster.
-Use the mouse to rotate the camera
+Use the mouse to rotate the camera.
+- NOTE: make sure to exit FPS mode before accessing the menus, or you'll have various problems.
+If you do this accidentally, disable FPS mode, then return to the main menu to fix it.
 - Any changes to the camera you make apply to ALL cameras - this is why the character portraits move when you move.
 - Certain scenes look like they're in-game, but they are actually videos.
 Since it's a video, you cannot move the camera.

 ## Developer's Instructions / Reproduction Instructions

 These instructions are for developers ONLY!

+BIG NOTE: when you do "edit class" with dnspy, it may screw up the code depending on your settings.
+In this case, you should re-start with the original exe if you made changes, or just close/open the program again.
+Maybe some DnSpy experts can tell me what's happeneing or if I'm doing something wrong.

 - Download DnSpy and extractt it somewhere
 - Navigate to the `AI The Somnium Files\AI_TheSomniumFiles_Data\Managed folder`